camgiles/case-study/README.md

 # Should Meridian Power Partners invest in a 100MW/400MWh battery storage project in ERCOT?

-A consulting-style investment case study combining **financial modeling** and **power-market analysis** to answer a question every renewables/storage developer is asking in 2026: does standalone battery storage still clear the cost of capital in ERCOT?
+An investment case study combining **financial modeling** and **power-market analysis** to answer a question every renewables/storage developer is asking in 2026: does standalone battery storage still clear the cost of capital in ERCOT?

 Built as a portfolio project applying a finance + data science background to power, renewables, and energy-consulting problems.